nithinkjoy-tech/opensource-contributions/README.md

 # opensource contributions
-List of code contributions done to opensource softwares.
+List of opensource contributions done by me.

 1. Added a powershell windows installation script to ZVM which is a version management tool for zig programming language written in Golang.
 PR: https://github.com/tristanisham/zvm/pull/53